 Alibaba Cloud OSS:

-Interface Name Description PutObject Uploads a single object.
-DeleteObject Deletes a single object.
-DeleteObjects Deletes objects in batches.
+Interface nameDescriptionPutObject Uploads an object.
+DeleteObject Deletes an object.
+DeleteObjects Deletes multiple objects.
 GetObject Retrieves an object.
-ListObjects Lists all objects in the bucket.
-(Strong consistency is required.)
+ListObjects Lists all objects in the bucket (strong consistency is required).
 HeadObject Retrieves the metadata of an object.
 AppendObject Uploads an object in append mode.
-PutObjectTagging (Optional) Sets or updates the tags of an object.
-GetObjectTagging (Optional) Retrieves the tags of an object.
+PutObjectTagging (optional) Sets or updates the tags of an object.
+GetObjectTagging (optional) Retrieves the tags of an object.
 InitiateMultipartUpload Initializes a multipart upload.
 UploadPart Uploads a part.
-CompleteMultipartUpload Combines uploaded parts into a single object.
+CompleteMultipartUpload Combines the uploaded parts into an object.
 AbortMultipartUpload Aborts a multipart upload and deletes the uploaded parts.
-ListMultipartUploads Lists the information of multipart uploads that have been initialized but not completed or terminated.
-ListParts Lists the information of uploaded parts in an upload task.
-Only the V1 signature algorithm is supported.
+ListMultipartUploads Lists the multipart uploads that have been initialized but not completed or terminated.
+ListParts Lists the uploaded parts in an upload task.
+Only V1 signature algorithm is supported.

 NFS: The version must be NFS 3 or later.